Would you like to get more information or apply?

 In the Dental Assisting diploma program, you'll learn how to prepare treatment rooms and patients, and how to assist dentists with performing treatments.

-Graduates who complete the Dental Assisting program at CDI College are eligible to write the National Dental Assisting Examination Board (NDAEB) Certification Exam.
-When passed, this gives you the title of Certified Dental Assistant.
+Graduates who complete the Dental Assisting program at CDI College are eligible to write the National Dental Assisting Examination Board (NDAEB) Exam.
+When passed, this makes you eligible to register with your provincial dental assisting regulator body ODAA for certifying.

 Your Intra Oral Level II training includes: learning to expose, process, and mount digital radiographs; polishing teeth; applying topical fluoride, topical anesthetic, and sealants; taking impressions of teeth; installing and removing dental dams; taking preliminary impressions for study casts; and instructing patients on proper oral care.